b0b3000/Professional-Computing-SES-Live-Search-Tracking/Documentation/userinterface_documentation.md

 8. Use the download links under **Download GPX Files** to download the GPX data for the selected base stations.

 #### Navigating Historical Searches:
-1. Refresh the page.
-2. Scroll through the table to find the desired base station data, or use the filter feature to narrow down the results.
+1. Scroll through the table to find the desired base station data, or use the filter feature to narrow down the results.
-3. Click the **Display Data** button to show the data points on the Historical Map for verification.
+2. Click the **Display Data** button to show the data points on the Historical Map for verification.
-4. Press **Download Data** to download the associated GPX file for the base station.
+3. Press **Download Data** to download the associated GPX file for the base station.